MicrosoftEdge/WebView2Feedback/FindOnPage.md

 }
 ```

-These examples demonstrate how you might conceptualize and implement a Find API within the Microsoft WebView2 environment, focusing on async patterns for responsive UI interactions and event handling for dynamic UI updates based on the results of find operations.
+These examples demonstrate how you would conceptualize and implement the Find API within the Microsoft WebView2 environment, focusing on async patterns for responsive UI interactions and event handling for dynamic UI updates based on the results of find operations.
 This design emphasizes asynchronous task-based APIs, event handling for UI updates, and modular API design for clear separation of concerns.

 # Appendix